Eurostar Premier: London to Paris

 Who this Edit is for

 This is for people who prefer travel to feel polished rather than hectic.
 For those who value time, quiet corners and service that removes friction.
 It is not for sprinting through the station or treating the journey as dead time.
-It is for making the crossing feel like part of the experience, not the gap between two plans.
+It is for making the crossing feel like part of the experience, not the gap between two points.

 The standard